jasonalshamary/hungryadmin/content/All/officeculture.rst

 either other people will start getting on board (creating the sect I spoke of earlier), or they won't and it's time to go elsewhere.
-If a company can't realistically grow and develop their culture due to some bad apples or stubborn C level executives than how can they continue to grow and evolve as an organization?
+If a company can't realistically grow and develop their culture due to some bad apples or stubborn C level executives then how can they continue to grow and evolve as an organization?